IBM Workload Automation vs OpCon comparison

 Pros

-"The whole product is valuable because it is a tool for batch automation.""The support from Cisco is very good.
-I was with them as a company for 40 years""The DWC, when configured correctly, is a great GUI tool to provide Self-Service Scheduling capabilities to the user community.""The most important feature is the creation of folders.
-It's a really great feature because you can organize the process with naming conventions.""Jobs can be triggered in multiple nodes.""The project we worked on involved the running of nearly 24,000 job instances in a single day, so I would say that the solution is stable.""Technical support from IBM is very good.""The initial setup is easy."
+"The DWC, when configured correctly, is a great GUI tool to provide Self-Service Scheduling capabilities to the user community.""The initial setup is easy.""Jobs can be triggered in multiple nodes.""Jobs can be triggered in multiple nodes.""The project we worked on involved the running of nearly 24,000 job instances in a single day, so I would say that the solution is stable.""The technical support is great, the product is easy-to-use, and it is stable.""Provides a robust, full spectrum enterprise-wide WLA platform.""The whole product is valuable because it is a tool for batch automation."

 More IBM Workload Automation Pros →